Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Experiments

 \subsection{Experimental Setup}

-We utilized official and Diffusers~\cite{diffusers} implementations for Textual Inversion~\cite{gal2022image}, LoRA w/DreamBooth~\cite{hu2021lora,ruiz2023dreambooth}, Custom Diffusion~\cite{kumari2023multi}, and EDLoRA~\cite{gu2023mix}.
-For each method, we used the same set of seeds and adhered to the parameter settings recommended in their respective publications.
-Textual Inversion was trained at a resolution of 512x512 for 3000 steps with a learning rate of 5e-4.
-LoRA with DreamBooth and EDLoRA were both trained at the same resolution (512x512) for 800 steps, but with a learning rate of 1e-4, and LoRA had a rank of 32.
-Custom Diffusion was trained at a resolution of 512x512 for 250 steps with a learning rate of 1e-5.
+We utilize official and Diffusers~\cite{diffusers} implementations for Textual Inversion~\cite{gal2022image}, LoRA w/DreamBooth~\cite{hu2021lora,ruiz2023dreambooth}, Custom Diffusion~\cite{kumari2023multi}, and EDLoRA~\cite{gu2023mix}.
+For each method, we use the same set of seeds and adhered to the parameter settings recommended in their respective publications.
+Textual Inversion was trained at a resolution of $512\times512$ for 3000 steps with a learning rate of 5e-4.
+LoRA with DreamBooth and EDLoRA were both trained at the same resolution ($512\times512$) for 800 steps but with a learning rate of 1e-4, and LoRA had a rank of 32.
+Custom Diffusion was trained at a resolution of $512\times512$ for 250 steps with a learning rate of 1e-5.
 DINO and CLIP scores in Tab. \ref{tab:lora_quantitative} were computed on 20K images each, and standard deviations are provided.
-We used 8 NVIDIA L40 GPUs for our experiments.
-For recommendation tasks, we used 96K images generated by 1434 users with an 80\% training and 20\% test split, using learning rate of 5e-3 and regularization term 2e-2 and analyze a 5-fold cross validation using the Surprise \cite{surprise} library.
+We use 8 NVIDIA L40 GPUs for our experiments.
+For recommendation tasks, we use 96K images generated by 1434 users with an 80\% training and 20\% test split, using a learning rate of 5e-3 and regularization term 2e-2 and analyzing a 5-fold cross-validation using the Surprise \cite{surprise} library.